Functional CLTs for subordinated L\'evy models in physics, finance, and econometrics: Introduction

 \section{Introduction}

-This paper expands on the four applications introduced in Section 2 of \cite{andreasfabrice_theorypaper}.
-These applications concern functional CLTs for closely related models in statistical mechanics, econometrics, mathematical finance and insurance mathematics, that have hitherto been treated in less generality and in separate strands of literature.
+This paper develops functional CLTs for four different problems coming from statistical mechanics, econometrics, mathematical finance, and insurance mathematics.
+Each problem was briefly discussed in Section 2 of \cite{andreasfabrice_theorypaper}, but the detailed analysis is the topic of the present paper.
+Hitherto, they have been treated in completely separate strands of literature and in less generality.

 Our goal here is to give a simple, concise, and unified account, noting that, for each of the applications, the analysis ultimately boils down to nuances of the same fundamental problem: namely that of weak convergence for certain stochastic integrals driven by moving averages or, more generally, continuous-time random walks (CTRWs).
-The starting point for this analysis is the fact that these integrators satisfy functional CLTs with limits described by stable L\'evy processes, typically time-changed by a $\beta$-stable subordinator (and possibly with a tempered jump size distribution).
+The starting point for this analysis is the fact that these integrators satisfy functional CLTs with limits described by stable L\'evy processes, typically time-changed by a $\beta$-stable subordinator (and possibly with a tempered jump size distribution for the parent L\'evy process).
 Throughout, our analysis relies only on the framework developed in \cite{andreasfabrice_theorypaper} and various generalizations thereof presented in \cite{andreasfabrice}.

-In the next subsection, we briefly cover the main definitions for moving averages and CTRWs along with the limit theorems that are available for such processes.
+In the next subsection, we briefly cover the main definitions for moving averages and CTRWs along with the functional limit theorems that are available for such processes.
 The rest of the paper consists of four sections dedicated to the four applications mentioned above.
-We shall work on Skorokhod space, both under the J1 and the M1 topology.
+Throughout, we shall work on Skorokhod space, both under the J1 and the M1 topology.
 For a brief introduction to these topologies, the reader is invited to consult \cite[Appendix A]{andreasfabrice_theorypaper}.